Practicing languages with overseas peers is fun and educational!!

 Why you need Palaygo?

-learn the culture.
+Use the language, learn the culture.

 Palaygo Tour - Hiroshima students visit and stay in Victoria, Australia